 As of 26 January 2017, special warnings issued by the Department of State and MARAD Advisories issued by the U.S. Maritime Administration have been replaced by the new U.S. Maritime Advisory System (see below).
-New alerts and advisories issued by the U.S. Maritime Advisory System are now available from the Maritime Security Communications with Industry (MSCI) Web portal at:
+Special warnings and MARAD Advisories still in effect can be found at: